Pricing Your Professional Services –

 Blue Penguin Development

 P.S.
 We will be recording the entire thing (audio and visual).
-Your admission gives you access to the recording for easy reviewing after the fact.
+Your admission gives you access to the recording and the slides, for easy reviewing after the fact.

 "In only one hour, you taught me how to best price my services - something that has stumped me for many years.
 But even more, you gave me suggestions geared towards my business in general.
 Your easy, friendly style kept me engaged ... you were extremely generous with your time and knowledge."